- Sermon Notes

 b.
 It was located 125 miles from the present mouth of the Euphrates River, 100 miles southeast of Babylon.

 c.
-It was the capital city of Sumer.
+Ur was the capital city of Sumer.

 2. In Abraham’s day it was a thriving commercial city.

-3. Ur was also the center of idolatry.
+3. But Ur was also the center of idolatry.

-c.
-Abraham’s wife, Sarai’s name means princess which may have been associated with Ur’s moon goddess.
+b.
+The name of Abraham’s wife, Sarai, means princess which may have been linked to Ur’s moon goddess.

-4. Even Abraham’s father, Terah, was immersed in idolatry.
+4. Even Abraham’s father, Terah, was immersed in the idolatry of Ur.

 Joshua 24:2, And Joshua said to all the people, “Thus says the Lord, the God of Israel, ‘From ancient times your fathers lived beyond the River, namely, Terah, the father of Abraham and the father of Nahor, and they served other gods.’”

-5. To make matters worse, Abraham’s wife, Sarah, was barren.
+5. To make matters worse, Abraham’s wife, Sarai, was barren.

-6. Barren women were considered cursed of God in that day because it was believed a person lived on through their children after their death.
+6. In that day, barren women were labeled as being cursed by God because it was commonly held that parents lived on through their children after death.

 b.
-Rumors would spread, and people would mock.
+So, rumors would spread, and people would gossip and mock.

 7. Despite this, God reached out to Abraham.